 Callum, a student at Hereward College, said “The competition was nerve-wracking but worth it.
 It’s made me feel very proud to be here and to be representing my college.”

 - Meet Jane Hatton, Natspec’s Inclusive Skills Competition Patron

 - WorldSkills UK Website

-Inclusive Skills Competitions are an exciting and fun way to show off the skills you have learnt at college, by taking part in fully supported competitions.
+Inclusive Skills Competitions are an exciting and fun way to show off the skills you have learnt at college.